louis925/quit_fb_chrome_ext/README.md

 then it will be run in the background

-Original created by x4bass
+Original created by x4bass.

-Modified by louis925
+Modified by louis925 on 2016/4/26.